rsksmart/devportal-1.0/content/rsk-devportal/guides/quickstart/hardhat/write-smart-contract.md

 In this section, we'll create a smart contract using the [OpenZeppelin library](https://www.openzeppelin.com/contracts).

-OpenZeppelin is widely used for its secure, community-vetted, and standardized codebase, which greatly simplifies developing robust and secure smart contracts.
+OpenZeppelin is widely used for its secure, community-vetted, and standardized codebase, which simplifies developing robust and secure smart contracts.

 ### Create Your Smart Contract